Dobiasd/articles/simple_collaborative_filtering_in_pure_postgresql.md

       42 |     317 | 0.07946202537955073
 ```

-On my machine (with a default Postgres running in Docker), queries like this take (after some warmup of the Postgres engine) ~170 ms, which is not bad for the fact that we applied almost zero optimizations so far.
+On my machine (with a default Postgres running in Docker), queries like this take (after some warmup of the Postgres engine) ~170 ms, which is not bad because we applied almost zero optimizations so far.

 ## Potential optimizations